Runsong123/AdaFit/README.md

 you need to download PCPNet dataset and place it in ```./data/```

-### single-scale version (Train + Test on PCPNet):
+### single-scale AdaFit (Train + Test on PCPNet):

 ```
 python run_AdaFit_single_experiment_single_scale.py
 ```

-Note that, the difference between single-scale verison of our AdaFit and DeepFit is the offset-learning part, which we need to add the following code.:
+Note that, the difference between single-scale verison of our AdaFit and DeepFit is the offset-learning part, which you only need to add the following code.:

 ```
 # parameter